-Client satisfaction measurement Our client satisfaction programme examines the thoughts and experiences of our services to regularly monitor and review our client service delivery via a state-of-the-art online client feedback system.
+Client satisfaction measurement

+Our client satisfaction measurement program examines the thoughts and experiences of our clients to regularly monitor and review our client service delivery via a state-of-the-art online client feedback system.
 Feedback is used to continuously tailor and improve service levels and also to refine the training needs of engagement teams.

-Grant Thornton's client feedback mechanism provides us with an action list for each client so that all members of the client service team understand expectations, can monitor progress and make improvements during the engagement.
+This client feedback mechanism provides us with an action list for each client so that all members of the client service team understand the client's expectations, can monitor progress and make improvements during the engagement.